raspberrypilearning/slug/en/step_5.md

 ---
 title: A more efficient way
 ---
-The code suggested in the previous hint is quite inefficient - there is a lot of repetition.
-One possible different way of solving this problem would be to add or subtract from the coordinate regardless of whether this causes it to go off the edge of the LED matrix.
-Then, before performing any actions with the new coordinate, run it through a `wrap()` function to check if it has gone off the end and if so, reposition it.
+The code suggested in the previous hint is quite inefficient: there is a lot of repetition.
+One possible different way of solving this problem would be to first add or subtract from the coordinate value regardless of whether doing so creates a coordinate lying outside the edge of the LED matrix.
+Then, before performing any actions with the new coordinate, run it through a `wrap()` function to check if it is off the edge and if so, reposition it.
 Your function might look something like this:

 ```python
 def wrap(pix):